-- ▶ Select any probe function - ▶ Enter the desired coordinates of the datum in the appropriate input boxes (depends on the touch probe cycle being run) - ▶ Enter the preset number in the Number in table: input box - ▶ Press the ENTER IN PALLET PRES.
+- ▶ Select any probe function - ▶ Enter the desired coordinates of the datum in the appropriate input boxes (depends on the touch probe cycle being run) - ▶ Enter the datum number in the Number in table: input box - ▶ Press the ENTER IN PALLET PRES.
 TAB. soft key.
-The TNC saves the datum in the preset table under the number entered
+The TNC saves the datum in the preset table under the entered number

-14.7 Calibrating a 3-D Touch Probe
+14.7 Calibrating touch probes

-In order to precisely specify the actual trigger point of a 3-D touch probe, you must calibrate the touch probe, otherwise the TNC cannot provide precise measuring results.
+In order to precisely specify the actual trigger point of a touch probe, you must calibrate the touch probe, otherwise the TNC cannot provide precise measuring results.